The Classification of Compounds in Chemistry

 Define Elements

-It is substance made up of same type of atoms having same atomic number, and cannot be decomposed into simple substance by ordinary chemical means.
+It is a substance made up of the same type of atoms having the same atomic number, and cannot be decomposed into simple substances by ordinary chemical means.
 At present 118 elements are known out of which 92 occur naturally.

 Solid:- Majority of the exist as solid e.g. Sodium, Copper, Zinc, gold.